 EL CORAZÓN DEL MUNDO MAYA

 I brought two notebooks with me to Central America in fall of 2017.
-The first was for meetings and interviews, and the second was for personal observations — the messy, margarita-stained musings that eventually end up somewhere on this blog.
+The first was for meetings and interviews, and the second, for the messy, margarita-stained musings that eventually end up somewhere on this blog.

 But after a week in Honduras, I had gathered so much story material, my work filled up my steno pad, and spilled into the retro Winnie The Pooh notebook I had been gifted with by relatives like, 10 years ago, and never wanted to whip out in public.
 I had hoped I would have time to buy something more sensible in Guatemala City, but the schedule was so packed, I ended up taking notes from Guatemala’s human rights ombudsman in a pastel blue Disney scribble pad that said, ‘Thoughts’ on the cover.
 I kissed my tough reporter reputation goodbye that day, but thankfully (hopefully) earned it back over three weeks of backpacking through Guatemala, El Salvador and Nicaragua.